canuski/canuski/README.md

 # 💫 About Me:
-🔭 I’m currently working on various projects within and outside of my course.<br>👯 I’m looking to collaborate on a Unity 2D game<br>🌱 I’m currently studying It, Cyber Security & Cloud<br>💬 Ask me about any of my projects<br>💻 Vist my personal website at https://canuski.github.io/
+🔭 I’m currently working on various projects within and outside of my course.<br>👯 I’m looking to collaborate on a Unity 2D game<br>🌱 I’m currently studying IT, Cyber Security & Cloud<br>💬 Ask me about any of my projects<br>💻 Vist my personal website at https://canuski.github.io/

 ## 🌐 Socials: